-In this guide, we show you how to install and play Pavlov Shack custom maps on the Oculus Quest.
+In this guide, we show you how to install and play Pavlov Shack custom maps on the Meta Quest.
 Plus, we break down the best Pavlov Shack custom maps to install.

 Pavlov Shack VR is a popular multiplayer first-person shooting game for virtual reality.
-Custom map and mod support is available for the Oculus Quest 2 or 1.
+Custom map and mod support is available for the Meta Quest 2 or 1.

 In this guide, we will go over:

 - How to join and play custom maps offline and online

 - How to host your own Pavlov server and custom game

 Previously only available for the Steam VR version of the game, custom maps allow you to play new game modes in new environments.
 Mods make the game a lot more exciting.

 NOTE: This tutorial guide is for Pavlov: Shack for the Meta Quest.

 If you are having trouble, comment down at the bottom of this guide and let us know!